raccoon-lang/raccoon/docs/compiler/WIP.md

 - ASPECTS

-    ### THE BIG WALK
+    ### THE MAIN SEMANTIC VISITOR

-    The Big Walk is a single pass on the AST that gather informatation about the program to be later used.
+    The main semantic visitor is a visitor that walks the AST in a single pass and gathers informatation about the program to be later used.

-    The Big Walk does not use a visitor pattern, it uses a cache and a loop instead.

     - SYMBOL TABLE